 Upper Mustang Trekking Difficulty

-Upper Mustang Trekking difficulty is generally considered to be moderate to difficult level trek.
+Generally, the Upper Mustang Trekking difficulty is not that strenuous.
+It is a moderate to difficult level trek.
 A good level of fitness is essentially required for this trek.
 However, prior trekking experience is not necessary, .
-So, before embarking the trekking journey, you need to take part in physical activities like walking, running, swimming, hiking.
+So, before embarking on the trekking journey, you need to take part in physical activities like walking, running, swimming, hiking.
 Besides altitude sickness is also common among the trekkers especially above 3,000 meters which adds a little difficulty during the trek.
 So, it is necessary to acclimatize well during the trek and prepare yourself beforehand.

 Best Time for Upper Mustang Trekking